Stability, Efficiency, and Contentedness of Social Storage Networks: Stable Network Characterization and Stability Point

-As discussed earlier, in this section we study stability aspects of a social storage network considering the utility of agents and network formation game defined in the previous two sections.
+In this section, we study the stability aspects of social storage networks considering the utilities of agents and the solutions concept as defined in Sections \ref{sec:frameworks} and \ref{sec:background}, respectively.

 Free riding is a situation where an agent offers less storage space, but consumes more.
 To deal with free riding, many backup systems have used the concept of symmetric resource sharing (or equal resource trading).
-Internet Cooperative Backup System \citep{cbssystem}, PeerStore \citep{peerstore-system}, Pastiche \citep{pastiche}, are a few examples of P2P backup systems which use symmetric trading to mitigate free riding.
+Internet Cooperative Backup System \citep{cbssystem}, PeerStore \citep{peerstore-system}, Pastiche \citep{pastiche}, are a few examples of P2P backup systems, which use symmetric resource trading to mitigate free riding.

 We term a social storage system with symmetric resource sharing as a symmetric social storage system.
-We consider symmetry in the worth of data, storage space available, amount of data to be shared, and budget in two different scenarios.
+We consider symmetry in the agents' value of their respective data, storage space available, amount of data to be shared, and budget in two different scenarios.
 These scenarios are discussed next.

 \begin{definition} A symmetric value network (SVN) $\mathfrak{g}$ is a social storage network where the benefit (value) associated with backed-up data is the same for all agents in the network, i.e., $\beta_{i} = \beta_{j}$ (say $\beta$), for all $i, j \in \mathbf{A}$, and hence, utility of each agent $i$ in the network is